Snowflake-Labs/sfquickstarts/site/sfguides/src/database_modeling_with_sqldbm/database_modeling_with_SqlDBM.md

 3. Enable dark theme

 * Click on the blue SqlDBM logo at the top left to bring up the project menu.
 Click "Dark Theme" to enable it, if that's your thing.
+[3]

 4. Set naming conventions for the project

-* Click on the blue SqlDBM logo at the top left to bring up the project menu and select "Naming Conventions"
+* Click on the blue SqlDBM logo at the top left to bring up the project menu and select "Naming Conventions".
+[4]

 * Any changes made here can be "[applied] to all existing objects" and validated going forward by ticking the "Validate on project save" using the buttons at the bottom of the menu.